xogroup/values/README.md

 **DEBATE IT**

-* Ask 5 Why’s to ensure our KPIs are solving a real user problem
+* Ask 5 Why's to ensure our KPIs are solving a real user problem
 * Participate in 360 feedback; normalize praise and constructive criticism by giving feedback regularly
 * Know how to disagree; criticize the idea, not the person